086290-xyz/tchb/docs/introduction.md

 symptoms show gradually, often with pain or dislocations, and sometimes increase with time to states that aren't controllable.
 It's not a question if it happens, but when.
-To prevent this it's important to learn to do controlled dislocations, build up strenght and flexibility around all joints and practicing contortion does all this.
+To prevent this it's important to learn to do controlled dislocations, build up strength and flexibility around all joints and practicing contortion does all this.
 The reason is simple.
 If a symptom like a dislocation occurs and it isn't controlled your muscles will go into spasm.
 Being able to do a controlled